-It seems he somehow and at some unspecified point succeeded in getting her family’s permission to marry her, but that was not enough; he also needed a royal permission.
+It seems he somehow and at some unspecified point succeeded in getting her family’s permission to marry her, but that was not enough; as she was of noble stock he also needed a royal permission.
 This could take some time to achieve, so they had to be patient.
-The need for a royal permission might have been caused by her being of noble stock, but in fact the Wetterström family does not seem to be registered as nobility, so the reason remains unclear.

 He therefore returned to Karlskrona to take up his work as master of artillery again.
-The letter from the royal office did not arrive until July 3rd 1735, so it was a long time to wait.
-Bans were proclaimed from October 12th, and the happy couple were finally married on 12th November.
-For once his pen is downright garrulous, but though I used to ascribe this to his strong love, it is actually possible to interpret it as rather the result of his sense of duty towards his betrothed as well as to God, to whom he had equally made a promise and by whom he had been kept alive through seven perilous years.
+The letter from the royal office did not arrive until 3rd July 1735, so it proved a long wait.
+Bans were proclaimed from 12th October, and the happy couple were finally married on 12th November.
+For once his pen is downright garrulous, but though I used to ascribe this to his strong love, it may also be interpreted as the result of his sense of duty towards his betrothed as well as to God, to whom he had equally made a promise and by whom he had been kept alive through seven perilous years.

 D. 12 november vigdes jag vid berörda dygdädla jungfru med vilken jag då redan vid Gud hade lovat så sant jag ville han skulle hjälpa mig var jag förr eller senare toge vägen i världen, aldrig skulle övergiva, så framt icke Gud igenom dödsfall eller några olovliga hinder sig i vägen insmugo, då jag utan något samvete ock velat vara min goda Ed kvitt.

-One would hope, at least, that they were in love, and from the various sources available to us it certainly appears that they were.
+One would hope, at least, that they were in love, and from the various sources available to us it certainly appears that they were a happy couple.
 One thing is certain: Unlike his parents they had no less than eleven children over the years, six sons and five daughters.

 Less than a month after the wedding, joy was mixed with grief as Anna Brita’s father died.
 In February, Gabriel was forced to leave her to her grief at Liljeholmen in order to do his duty in Karlskrona where he was commanded on the cargo ship Stjernan, but when her mother also died in April, he made arrangements with the navy to the effect that he could take the following year off in order to care for his estate, which was probably in serious need of attention at this point.
 His stepmother was buried in the old family tomb of the Gyllenståhls.